 Blend 1 can of the drained beans with 1 cup of stock and set aside.

-In a large pot over medium heat add the olive oil, garlic, red pepper flakes, salt, pepper, carrots, celery, escarole, and kale and cook until the escarole has wilted.
+In a large pot over medium heat add the olive oil, garlic, red pepper flakes, salt, pepper, carrots, celery, escarole and cook until the escarole has wilted.
 About 3-4 minutes.

-Add the pureed bean/stock mixture, bring to boil then reduce heat and simmer for 10-15 minutes.
+Add the pureed bean/stock mixture, and second can of drained rinsed beans, bring to boil then reduce heat and simmer for 10-15 minutes.

-Ladle into warmed bowls and garnish with cheese if desired.
+Ladle into warmed bowls and garnish with grated cheese/ or cheese replacement if desired.